adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 Inside the facade there is nothing to stop us using bits of an API, and feature testing various implementations and acting accordingly, much like Peter Michaux shows us in his other article [Cross browser Widgets](http://peter.michaux.ca/articles/cross-browser-widgets).

 Cloning an object is pertinent to this article because `Object.create` solves this problem.
-If we want to support *modern* browsers only i.e ones that provide `Object.create`, then an implementation might be as follows:
+If we want to support *modern* browsers only&mdash;that is those that provide `Object.create`&mdash;then an implementation might look like this:

 	var lib = {};
 	if(Object.create) {